 - Don’t turn off the console during the update!

 Once the update is complete, restart your console and sign in.
 Connect your phone to your Xbox 360 using a USB cable.
 The phone will be detected as a portable device.
-When you click on it you will get access to a list of AAC audio files stored in your iPhone.
-Select one and press “A”.
+When you click on it, you will access a list of AAC audio files stored in your iPhone.
+Select one and press “A.”

 2. Use AirMusic

-This is an app on the app store that lets you play music from iPhone to Xbox one, Xbox 360, PS3, PS4, Chromecast and any other compatible DLNA device.
+This app on the app store lets you play music from iPhone to Xbox One, Xbox 360, PS3, PS4, Chromecast, and any other compatible DLNA device.
 The app is developed by Plutinosoft and goes for $1.99.